sergsoares/sergsoares.github.io/content/posts/2023-11-15-create-a-private-cloud-inside-a-vps-proxmox-alternative.md

 root@debian-s-2vcpu-4gb-sfo3-01:~# apt install --no-install-recommends -y lxd qemu-system qemu-system-x86 bridge-utils ovmf
 ```

-### Initialize lxd server
+### Initialize LXD server

-Initialize lxd server, we will use all default configuration in that step.
+We need to initialize lxd server, we will use all default configuration in that step.

 ```shell
 root@debian-s-2vcpu-4gb-sfo3-01:~# lxd init